TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 * Added Carwash module with `POST /v1/carwash`, `GET /v1/carwash/history/{characterId}` and vehicle dirt endpoints.

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/carwash.md`.

+## Update – 2025-08-24

+Introduced chat message logging to support the **chat** resource.

+* Added Chat module with `GET /v1/chat/messages/{characterId}` and `POST /v1/chat/messages` endpoints.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/chat.md`.